 Let new employees sign up for your business with minimum effort.
 Basic details like name, number, driver license documents, bank details for payment, identity proof, and other details you might need.
 This, of course, will be followed up by verification in person in an office closest to them.

 Delivery agents get instantly notified in their apps with an alarm for new order requests.
 They can accept or decline the request.
 On declining, a list of reasons can be given from which they choose an option for declining.
 If accepted, it will open the order details.

 Drivers will have access to view all current and pending fuel delivery requests with order related information such as location, fuel type, special request, type of service needed, timing, and amount of fuel.
 They will also be able to view their delivery history data.

-Just like the user app, the driver app will also have a section dedicated to manage their account or profile details.
-They can edit their payment options, availability, change location preference, and edit basic details like changing password.
+Just like the user app, the driver app will also have a section dedicated to managing their account or profile details.
+They can edit their payment options, availability, change location preference, and edit basic details like changing passwords.